ORNL/intersect-architecture/concept.rst

-   :term:`AI`-driven design, discovery and evaluation are described as :ref:`intersect:arch:pat` that identify and abstract the involved hardware/software components and their interactions in terms of control, work, and data flow.
+   :term:`AI`-driven design, discovery and evaluation are described as :ref:`intersect:arch:pat` that identify and abstract the involved hardware/software components and their interactions in terms of control, work and data flow.
 The basic template for a science use case design pattern is defined in a loop control problem paradigm.
 There are two classes in the :ref:`intersect:arch:pat:catalog`: strategic patterns and architectural patterns. :ref:`intersect:arch:pat:catalog:strategic` define